joanieS/demo/README.md

 * Latitude [-90,90]
 * Longitude [-180,180]

+## AWS S3

+All beacon images are stored remotely in AWS S3.

 ### Beacon UUID

 Beacon UUID is currently automatically set.
 Change this generic value in the beacon edit page.